julianlam/feps/fep/c7d3/fep-c7d3.md

 ### Emdedded objects

 If the object is embedded within another object, it MAY be considered authentic if its owner matches the owner of the containing object.
 If the embedded and the containing objects have different owners, the authenticity of the embedded object MUST be verified independently either by fetching it from the server of origin, or by verifying its [FEP-8b32] integrity proof.

+### Unattributed collections

+Collections without an `attributedTo` property are owned by the server.
+Unattributed collection is considered authentic if fetched from the location that matches its ID.

 ## Authorization